meghaarajeev/Frostcode-PackMate-project/wireframe.md

 <ul>
   <li>Camera Icon: Enable user to take pictures of their luggage or packed items they intend to scan using Google Cloud Vision API.</li>
   <li>Gallery Icon: Enable user to surf freely through their image gallery and upload an image for scanning.</li>
-  <li>Reverse Camera: Enable user to use both front and back cameras.</li>
+  <li>Reverse Camera: Enable users to use both front and back cameras.</li>
 </ul>

 # Item Catalog📃